 How should I start to or become more active now that I am pregnant?

-It's important to be physically active throughout your pregnancy, unless your health care provider has given you advice to limit activity.
-Being active has many benefits to you and your growing baby.
+It's important to be physically active throughout your pregnancy unless your health care provider has given you advice to limit activity.
+Being active has many benefits for you and your growing baby.

 If you have not been regularly active before pregnancy, start slowly and increase your activity until you meet the Guideline recommendations.
+Even if you are not able to meet the Guideline, every minute of activity counts!
 Walking and swimming are two activities that are popular.

 If you have been regularly active before pregnancy, you can safely continue physical activity during pregnancy.